kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - The `Restoring=True` condition is cleared once the sandbox is up and container statuses are `Running`.
 - An event `RestoreSucceeded` is recorded on the Pod.
-- Container `restartCount` continues from the value captured in the checkpoint.
+- Container `restartCount` starts at 0: the restored Pod is a new Pod with a new UID, and its containers have not been restarted.

 The Pod is now indistinguishable from any other `Running` Pod for controllers, schedulers, and monitoring tooling. `spec.restoreFrom` remains on the Pod as a record of provenance and